HMCS Toronto (FFH 333): Service history

 While relieving Regina in the Mediterranean Sea as part of Standing NATO Maritime Group 2, Toronto was reassigned to the Black Sea for Operation Reassurance in response to Russian intervention in Central and Eastern Europe.
 Toronto led Task Unit 2 (TU.02) and worked in concert with Spanish Navy frigate Almirante Juan de Borbón, and operated with Romanian Navy frigate Regele Ferdinand and United States Navy destroyer USS Ross as well as other vessels from Bulgaria, Georgia, Turkey, and Ukraine.

 On 8 September 2014, Toronto was circled by two Russian Su-24 attack aircraft and a Russian surveillance plane in a provocative manner.
 In November 2014, six members of the crew helped fight a fire while on shore leave in Antalya, Turkey.
 While in the Mediterranean Sea, Toronto suffered a fire in its auxiliary machinery room on 25 December 2014.
 The fire was extinguished and all personnel affected by the smoke were treated and released.
 During the frigate's deployment, Toronto participated in three naval exercises and led Task Unit 2 while operating in the Black Sea.
 Fredericton relieved the ship in January 2015.

 Toronto was the last ship of the class to complete her FELEX refit, which was performed at Irving Shipyards in Halifax.
 The vessel was returned to the Royal Canadian Navy on 29 November 2016 to begin sea trials.
 The vessel was not expected to be operational until 2017–18.
 In January 2018, Toronto trained with the new Resolve-class auxiliary vessel, MV Asterix off the coast of Nova Scotia.

 In October, Toronto was deployed to European waters.
 During a series of exercises in UK waters, the frigate developed a significant electrical problem that caused a loss of power to the ship.
 Power was later restored and Toronto was ordered to Belfast for repairs.
 As the frigate was docking in Belfast, a small fire began in the starboard gas turbine enclosure in the forward engine room, which was quickly extinguished by the crew.
 This marked the second such fire in days aboard Halifax-class frigates, the first aboard Halifax.
 The ship returned to Canada.
 On 19 January 2019, Toronto departed Halifax for the Mediterranean Sea as part of Operation Reassurance.
-The frigate sailed into the Black Sea and visited Odessa, Ukraine.
+The frigate sailed into the Black Sea and visited Odesa, Ukraine.

 Toronto returned to Halifax on 4 August 2019.
 On 22 August 2019, a fire broke out aboard Toronto while the ship was at dock in Halifax undergoing routine maintenance.
 The fire broke out at roughly 6:50 pm and was extinguished within 20 minutes.
 No one was injured.